c3sr/comm_scope/README.md

 ** I get `-- The CXX compiler identification is GNU 4.8.5` after `module load gcc/5.4.0`.

 Try running `cmake -DCMAKE_CXX_COMPILER=g++ -DCMAKE_C_COMPILER=gcc`.

-** I get `CMake Error at CMakeLists.txt:11 (sugar_include): Unknown CMake command "sugar_include".`

-Did you clone this repository alone?
-If so, try starting at github.com/c3sr/scope

-## Documentation

-See the `docs` folder for a description of the benchmarks.

 ## Bumping the Version